pindropsecurity/backend_question_1/README.md

 - Classes, inheritance and encapsulation are your friends
 - Code readability >> subtle performance gains
 - Unit tests
+- Your implementation should use *only* Python standard library modules

 ---
 ####MySQL